 If you are a parent interested in having your child(ren) take part in our research, read more on our For Parents page.

 If you are a student interested in joining our lab, learn more here.

 Latest Lab News

 Have you ever faced bias based on your accent?
-Tune in to this episode on CBC listens to learn about Dr. Elizabeth Johnson's research on accent bias in young children and how accents are portrayed in the media they watch.
+Tune in to this episode on CBC Listen to learn about Dr. Elizabeth Johnson's research on accent bias in young children and how accents are portrayed in the media they watch.

 Congratulations to post doc Thomas St. Pierre and SSHRC-UTEA recipient Kaitlyn Harris on their talk presented at the Psychonomic Society Meeting in Boston!
 And congratulations to Thomas on his recent paper published in Cognitive Development!

 Congratulations to postdoc Dr. Thomas St. Pierre on accepting a professorship at Utrecht University!
 We wish him luck as he starts this new chapter of his life and can’t wait to see all the great work he will do in his new position!

 Ever wondered when gender differences in speech start to develop?
 If so, listen to PhD student Priscilla Fung discuss her research on gendered speech on the Across Acoustics Podcast.